Isaiah 33 - Outline of Isaiah (Book Notes menu page)

 In that day, when the redeemed of the LORD muse about their prior troubles, it will be in realization of the greatness of their deliverance from their enemies.

 When a city was spoiled by an enemy, the enemy's officers would tally the take.
 The scribe recorded the spoil, the receiver weighed it, and another officer kept record of the strongholds that had been pillaged.
-But in that future day, when the King reigns in Jerusalem, none of the enemy's officers will be found.
+But in that future day, when the King reigns in Jerusalem, its security will be unassailable.
+There will be no enemy officers found in the city.

 thou shalt not {ie., never again} see a fierce people... of... tongue, that thou canst not understand...-